gent79reid/gent79reid.github.io/_posts/2019-10-08-Install Certificate on Viptela vManage.md

   - /2019/10/08/
 ---

-Viptela vManage 18.4 and later offers the option to use Enterprise CA root certificate to build the certificate chain.
-This is a piece of good news for people who wants to build their own lab without requesting the official signed certificates from Symantec.

 Here is the high-level procedure to generate and install a signed certificate on vManage.

-**1. Install CA root on your PC**
+#1.
+Install CA root on your PC

    For MAC user, XCA is one of the user-friendly tool to manage certificates. <https://hohnstaedt.de/xca/>